aabbtree77/esp32-vpn/README.md

 ## Conclusions

-- It is unlikely that ESP32 boards will displace embedded Linux any time soon.
+- It is unlikely that ESP32 boards will displace the embedded Linux any time soon.
 The elephant in the room is tiny ESP32 RAM which is on the scale of kilobytes.
-This introduces so much needless pain and the need to completely rewrite and test virtually anything.
-After dabbling with ESP32 I now begin to appreciate Linux even more.
-The quote by Dan Ingalls, stated in the beginning of this memo, is just an illusion, an ideal that will never be met, a wrong direction at this point of time (2023).
-Raspberries bring so much more value!

-- On the other hand, producing, say, Wi-Fi-capable [bin level sensors](https://www.ecubelabs.com/bin-level-sensors-5-reasons-why-every-city-should-track-their-waste-bins-remotely/) at a massive city scale might justify ESP32 with its lacking libraries and severe memory constraints.
-The ESP32 niche is massive commercial products where low hardware costs and low power consumption of the end result matters a lot more than product development time.
+Tiny RAM = nonexistent or custom broken libs.

+- The [ESP32](https://en.wikipedia.org/wiki/ESP32) niche is massive LANs with nodes connected to a Linux broker via MQTT, where each node failure is non-critical: Wi-Fi-capable [bin level sensors](https://www.ecubelabs.com/bin-level-sensors-5-reasons-why-every-city-should-track-their-waste-bins-remotely/), conference/race event trackers/markers, robotic toys.
+Contrary to popular belief, these chips are very suboptimal for hobby networking, compared to, say, Raspberry Pi Zero W.

+- Consider the economics of DOIT DEVIT V1 ESP32-WROOM-32 vs Raspberry Pi Zero W bought on, say, anodas.lt in Vilnius, May 23rd, 2023.
+The former costs 12.70€, while the latter is 23.90€ plus a 32GB MicroSD card sold as low as 4.90€.
+A typical hobbyist will only need a dozen of such devices in a life time, and the cost of 2-4x higher priced Raspberry Pi Zero W will be negligible compared to the pain one will experience with scarce custom network software and kilobyte RAM of ESP32.

 - [EdgeVPN](https://github.com/mudler/edgevpn/issues/25) is a remarkable FOSS VPN which could be used to ssh globally to any computer behind NAT without any 3rd party service and static IP.
 The connection is likely to be slow.

 - [Wireguard](https://www.youtube.com/watch?v=5Aql0V-ta8A) is another remarkable FOSS VPN.
-It can be a lot faster than EdgeVPN, but is more suitable in the environments with an available public static endpoint IP.
+It can be a lot faster than EdgeVPN, but it demands a public static IP.

 ## References